Hosting and bandwidth provided by MacAce.net.

 Mac mini Hard Drive or SSD Purchase & Professional Installation Options

 In theory, just about any hard drive or SSD that meets the minimum requirements should work in the Mac mini.
 However, it always is best to buy from a trusted company with Mac knowledge for the most trouble-free experience.

 In addition to the convenient hard drive upgrade kit for the Aluminum Mac mini models, Other World Computing sells compatible hard drives and an installation service.
 Mission Repair offers a professional Mac mini upgrade service for these models by mail with a 24-hour turnaround.

 In Canada, site sponsor The Mac Market sells Mac mini compatible storage as well as memory.
 The company also provides an upgrade service.

-In Australia, site sponsor RamCity sells Mac mini compatible SSDs, in addition to memory, with free shipping Australia-wide.
+In Australia, site sponsor RamCity sells Mac mini compatible SSDs, in addition to memory, with fast, flat-rate shipping Australia-wide.

 In Southeast Asia, site sponsor SimplyMac.sg sells Mac mini compatible storage, as well as memory, with free delivery -- and optional upgrade service -- in Singapore and flat rate shipping to Hong Kong, India, Indonesia, Malaysia, the Philippines, Thailand, Vietnam and South Korea.